Safecast/bGeigieNanoKit/README.md

 This is a lighter version of the bGeigie Mini which is meant to fit in a Pelican Micro Case 1010.

+This work would not exist without the original development by [bidouilles] (https://github.com/bidouilles/bGeigieNano) and contributions from additional [safecast] (https://github.com/Safecast/bGeigieNano) developers.

 # Requirements
 * [Arduino Fio][3]
 * [OpenLog][1]